JoshNoel/Raytracer/README.md

 	May have to build twice for linking to work
 CPU
 	To disable CUDA build when it is available on your device, set cmake variable TRY_BUILD_CUDA=OFF

+To have reasonable render times, build in release mode. to fill dependencies (excluding NVIDIA CUDA samples) pull submodules

 ================================================================================